-If a website is https:// or SSL protected and if you notice a shield with a red cross in URL address bar of your chrome browser then the browser is trying to protect your information from fallings to any fraudulent hands.
+If a website is https:// or SSL protected and if you notice a shield with a red cross in the URL address bar of your chrome browser then the browser is trying to protect your information from fallings to any fraudulent hands and loading unauthenticated sources scripts.

 The shield basically blocks insecure scripts, ads, or trackers which are unsafe.
 The SSL certified websites are very safe as they create an encrypted connection between the user and the web page.